CoderDojoTC/micropython/docs/robots/01-intro.md

 # Introduction to CoderDojo Pico Robots

-Robots are the most powerful learning machines in our CoderDojo project collections.
-The allow our students to control motion with their own programs.
-Not only are they incredibly fun for our students, they enable them to quickly proceed to our advanced AI Racing League projects.
+Robots are the most powerful learning machines in our CoderDojo projects.
+They allow our students to control motion with their own programs.
+Not only are they incredibly fun for our students, they learn [computational thinking](https://www.coderdojotc.org/CoderDojoTC/computational-thinking/) and enable them to quickly proceed to our advanced AI Racing League projects.

+The Raspberry Pi Pico and the Maker Pi RP2040 components have truly been transformative for our clubs.
+Instead of being trapped in the 2K RAM on our Arduino systems and being forced to learn "C", our students are programming in their favorite Python language!

 ## Robot Journey Map